susam/emfy/README.md

 common these days to end sentences with a period followed by a single space.

-  - Let a period followed by a single space be treated as end of sentence:
+  - Let a sentence-terminating character (like a full stop, question mark, etc.) followed by a single space be treated as end of
+    sentence:

     ```elisp
     (setq sentence-end-double-space nil)